engest/vdm_proto/README.md

 ```
 Yes, that means set SYSTEMC_HOME to what you set for the --prefix in your [SystemC Build](#install-systemctlm2).
 For those who will be using VS Code, there will be [instructions](#vs-code-settings) to set this in your c_cpp_properties.json and settings.json files - for convenience in using the VS Code Cmake GUI elements for build and run.
 ## VS Code
 I prefer to use VS Code.
 But I have an entire career of using vim, Eclipse, and other editors and IDEs, so feel free to use whatever you are most comfortable with.
 There is currently a lot of momentum and convenience in using VS Code and its rich plugin ecosystem.
-So this educational package will be based on VS Code, but will not require it.
+So this educational project will be based on VS Code, but will not require it.
 Go to https://code.visualstudio.com/download to download for your system.

 ### VS Code Plugins (Relevant to this project)
 - C/C++ Extension Pack (Microsoft)